AesaraB/mypaint-website/pages/design/contributing/git.md

 # Workflow for Maintainers
 This section is a draft.

+## Git Branches
+Even the development branch should stay clear of obvious bugs and glitches all the time.

 ## Pull Requests
 ### Why Pull Requests?
 Pull requests are a good organisational unit that ensures contributed code that